omnilaboratory/obd/omnicore/README.md

 * High efficiency in constructing transactions, hence HTLCs.
 Benchmark below reports 900+ TPS.
 * Agile architecture.
 Both high end server and small size device can deploy a lightning node.

-Full node will be used in opening and closing channels.
+Full node will be used in funding/closing channels, monioring/punishing counterparties, broadcasting txs.
+These are not high frequent operatiosn and can be delegated to trackers.

 ## Construct simple send transaction